liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. ok, let's move on to the next one
 1. before I go into this a little bit more, I want to explain some of the concepts
 1. my friends wanted to meet up for dinner
-1. you first need to start off by answering the five ws, which are who, what, when, where, why
 1. smurf account; 小号
 1. alternative account
 1. older generation